The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 For the free citizen, Shuster’s words mark the very essence of what it means to be a ‘good citizen’ instead of a ‘nice citizen’; the ability to say “yes” and “no” with a ton of responsible care and a stack of well-informed conviction.

 Control the language means control of the argument, and therefore control of the people.
-Under this Machiavellian ethos all contradictions, double standards and hypocrisy are ignored, if the end justifies the means.
+All contradictions, double standards and hypocrisy are ignored, if the end justifies the means.

-Spurgeon’s analogy also shows the danger of double mindedness.
+Spurgeon’s donkey in the ditch analogy also shows the danger of double mindedness.
 Accommodation and blind tolerance, in the forms of indifference and indecision, create the ground from which the late political scientist, and feminist, Jean Bethke Elshtain unpacks her own concerns:

 ‘Western democracies are not doing a good job of nurturing democratic dispositions that encourage people to accept that they can’t always get what they want and that some of what they seek in politics cannot be found there’[v]